poesieland/poesieland.github.io/content/en/original_texts/_index.md

 alwaysopen = true
 +++

-Poems I did not write in my mother tongue but English, from 2000 to 2005.
+Poems I did not write in my mother tongue but English, mostly from 2000 to 2005.
+But again in 2024.

 Read more [French poems](/fr/seasons) I wrote over the years and keep writing.